kleinschmidt/StreamModels.jl/DESIGN.md

   matrix.
 * `Terms.Interaction{Children}`: call `kron` on the child terms.
 * `Terms.FunctionTerm{F}`: call a function on values pulled out of the tuple.
-* `Terms.Deferred{T}`: when you know the _type_ of term, but still need to compute/extract invariants from the data that aren't known until run time.
 * `Terms.Eval`: Wrapper for symbols in formula that need to be evaluated with respect to the named tuple, but where the type isn't known.
 * `Terms.Intercept`